Flood Investigation Report: May 2026

 11/06/2024

 The first meeting took place in December 2023 with the key action point of beginning to map the drains and ditches around the village.
 The surface water drainage system in Occold has evolved over many centuries and is far from intuitive.
-One of the benefits from having a definitive map will be understanding which landowner or property owner has responsibilty for lengths of ditch and culvert and from that work to determine whether help is required to maintain or clear overgrown areas where necessary.
+One of the benefits from having a definitive map will be understanding which landowner or property owner has responsibility for lengths of ditch and culvert and from that work to determine whether help is required to maintain or clear overgrown areas where necessary.
 The mapping exercise has made excellent progress and we now have the first draft of an Occold wide map showing drains, culverts and water flow.
 This will be revised over the next month or so and be a key document for all future work.
 The map will be shared with Highways to help fill in some blanks in their records.

 The first draft of an emergency plan has been produced and the group has begun identifying some key partners which need to be involved in the whole process.
 One of these is ORAC who are custodians of a major village asset, the village hall.
 The ORAC committee have a significant amount of local knowledge which will be an invaluable addition to the overall management of the flooding issue.
 When the plan is in a fit state it will be shared on these pages for comment and wider availability.